 Of course, you don’t need to be in Thailand or even enrolled in formal classes to study Thai language, although both of these things (especially the immersion aspect) make it a lot easier.
 I’ll talk about other options for learning Thai in just a moment.

 While speaking English in Thailand is relatively easy, especially if you plan to spend two weeks or even less in the Kingdom, learning Thai brings with it many advantages.
 Continue reading to find out what I mean!

 I’ll be honest: I first enrolled at a Thai language school not so much to study phaasaa Thai, but in order to reside legally in Thailand during the first several months I lived in the Kingdom.
 Being able to speak the language was an attractive prospect, but I saw it more as an additional benefit than a necessity.
 After all, I’d gotten by in Thailand speaking only English up to that point.

 However, the question you should be asking is not “can Thai people speak English?” (they can, at least in many cases), but rather how much easier your life will be if you learn Thai.
-From enjoying fairer prices at tourist attractions, to being able to strike up conversations with the kind people who serve street food, having some Thai skills improved my life in Thailand—I can’t imagine it being any different for you.
+From enjoying fairer prices at tourist attractions, to being able to strike up conversations with the kind people who serve street food, having some Thai skills (and going to Thai language classes Bangkok) improved my life in Thailand—I can’t imagine it being any different for you.

 FAQs About Learning Thai in Thailand

 Is Thai easy?
 Well, it depends what you consider “easy” and what your frame of reference is!
 I studied Thai after having learned Mandarin years earlier; I happen to think Thai is a lot easier.
 This is both because of more relaxed rules in spoken Thai, as well as the Thai alphabet being less complicated and comprehensive than the rabbit hole of Chinese characters.

 How long does it take to learn Thai language?